 Graduate PLUS Loan

 Graduate students may pursue funding through the Federal Graduate PLUS loan program.
 Students may borrow a PLUS Loan for any year that they are enrolled at least half-time.
-The interest rate is fixed at 7.9%.
+Click here to see a chart to determine interest rates and here to view loan origination fees.

 Private Education Loan